Guys, I was REEEEEEALLY skeptical about this one.

 - 16 ounces of hash browns, frozen

-- 3/4 cup of shredded cheese (colby-jack or cheddar are favorites)
+- 3/4 cup of shredded cheese (colby-jack or sharp cheddar are my favorites)

 - 1/2 cup of milk (I used skim, but the recipe recommends 2%)